jstwh/sycamore/README.md

 ### Manual Servo Calibration

 The servo's are manually calibrated.
 This is based on how the legs should move.
 This entire process is done manually and we never made a consice calibration method.
 This, again, is something a new contributor might work on.
 The test_servos.py file is available for some testing when you're calibrating.

 ### Visualizations

 In order to visualize the robot we use rerun.
 It is a state of the art robotics visualization program and we highly recommend looking it up and reading through the documentation before use.
 When you want to visualize something you should add the ipv4 from your laptop into rr.connect_tcp("[your laptop ip]:9876").
 Note that you should have a rerun window open when you run this, it won't open a window by itself.
+There is a visualization.py file, most of it is outdated but we kept it in since it might give new contributors some idea of how to visualize something.

 ### Controller